Back to Resources

 Which Banks to Consider

-Emirates NBD is best for mainland companies, established businesses, and higher transaction volumes.
-It is the largest bank in the UAE by assets with a comprehensive digital banking platform and strong international correspondent banking relationships.
+Emirates NBD is the largest bank in the UAE by assets with a comprehensive digital banking platform and strong international correspondent banking relationships.
 It tends to prefer mainland companies and established businesses.
-Account opening takes 3 to 6 weeks.
-Minimum balance is typically AED 50,000 to 100,000 for business accounts.
+The bank offers multi-currency capabilities and solid trade finance products.
+If you expect high transaction volumes or need strong international transfer infrastructure, Emirates NBD is a natural fit.

 The Documents You Need